Staind: Staind and departure of Jon Wysocki (2010–2012)

-On May 20, 2011, Staind announced that original drummer Jon Wysocki had left the band.
 Drummer Will Hunt filled in for a few dates, while Wysocki's drum tech Sal Giancarelli filled in for the rest of the tour.
-Three days later, it was reported that Staind's new album would be a self-titled release.
+On May 23, 2011, it was reported that Staind's new album would be a self-titled release.
 It was released on September 13, 2011.
 The first single, "Not Again", was released to active radio stations on July 18.
 The song "The Bottom" appeared on the Transformers: Dark of the Moon soundtrack.
 On June 30, Staind released a song called "Eyes Wide Open" from their new record.
 "Eyes Wide Open" would later be released on November 29 as the album's second single.

 In November 2011, the band announced through their YouTube page that Sal Giancarelli was now an official member.
 The band continued to perform into 2012, embarking on an April and May tour with Godsmack and Halestorm, and they played the Uproar Festival in August and September with Shinedown and a number of other artists.

 It was announced in July 2012 that the band was to be taking a hiatus.
 In an interview with Billboard, Aaron Lewis stated that "We're not breaking up.
 We're not gonna stop making music.
 We're just going to take a little hiatus that really hasn't ever been taken in our career.
 We put out seven records in 14 years.
 We've been pretty busy."
 Lewis also had plans to release his first solo album The Road.
 During this time, Mike Mushok auditioned, and was selected, to play guitar for former Metallica bassist Jason Newsted's new band Newsted.
 He featured on their debut album Heavy Metal Music.